Electrotheatre Stanislavsky: Soviet period

 Many important young actors entered the troupe in the 1950s and 1960s.
-They included Yury Grebenshchikov, Yevgeny Urbansky, Olga Bgan, Yelizaveta Nikishchikhina, Leonid Satanovsky, Maya Menglet, Vladimir Anisko, Nina Veselovskaya, and Genrietta Ryzhkova.
+They included Yury Grebenshchikov, Yevgeni Urbansky, Olga Bgan, Yelizaveta Nikishchikhina, Leonid Satanovsky, Maya Menglet, Vladimir Anisko, Nina Veselovskaya, and Genrietta Ryzhkova.
 Interspersed among plays by Soviet writers, the theatre staged many works by such foreign playwrights as Bertolt Brecht, Bernard Shaw, Pavel Kohout, and Eduardo de Filippo.
 The free nature of the repertoire often ran contrary to the requirements of city authorities, frequently forcing the theatre to respond to criticism.
 A production of Leonid Zorin's On Deck premiered in 1963 despite serious official objections, eventually bringing about Yanshin's resignation.

+In 1961, actor Vladimir Korenev was invited to the theatre by Mikhail Yanshin, who led the theatre at the time.
+Korenev remained at the theatre until at least 2020.

 Boris Lvov-Anokhin held the post of chief director from 1963 to 1969, staging the first Soviet production of French playwright Jean Anouilh's Antigone, which had gained popularity in Europe after World War II.
 It starred Yevgeny Leonov and Yelizaveta Nikishchina in the lead roles.
 Lvov-Anokhin's productions of Chingiz Aitmatov's Mother's Field, and Mikhail Shatrov's The Sixth of July had great resonance.
 Lvov-Anokhin brought several important actors into the troupe, including Georgy Burkov, Albert Filozov, Rimma Bykova, and Vasily Bochkaryov.

 The well-known director Leonid Varpakhovsky worked here in the first half of the 1970s, staging The Rainmaker, which was a hallmark of the theatre for many years.
 Otherwise, the early 1970s reflected a period of crisis until Andrei Popov was named chief director in 1976.
-Significantly, he brought with him three of his prize students, directors Anatoly Vasilyev, Boris Morozov, and Iosif Raihelgauz.
+Significantly, he brought with him three of his prize students, directors Anatoly Vasilyev, Boris Morozov, and Joseph Raihelgauz.
 Vasilyev's productions, The First Version of Vassa Zheleznova, after the tragedy by Maxim Gorky, and Viktor Slavkin's A Young Man's Grown-up Daughter, were deemed the beginning of a “new theatrical revolution” by critics.